Fire up your pull-ups with my breakdown of the best pull-up assist bands.

 The Odoland Pull-Up Assist Band is another resistance band that is primarily designed for use in helping lifters and gymgoers bang out reps on the chin-up bar.

 Available in two colors (and resistance levels), the band straps easily to your favorite free-standing chin-up bar with a strong plastic buckle.
 The length of the band is adjustable through a metal clasp (make sure the “teeth” on the clasp is facing the right direction, a handful of reviewers struggled with this until positioning it properly), and you can also change the level of help the bands are giving you.
+Whether you are working out indoors or on an outdoor pull-up bar, the Odoland band has your back.

 If you are looking for a versatile band just for pull-ups, and don’t need the band for other parts of your workout, this option is great and comes in about half the price as the FASPUP.